ultrabug/py3status/doc/contributing.rst

 Starting with version 4.0, py3status will only run using python 3.

-Tox
+tox
 ---

-Py3status uses Tox for testing.
+Py3status uses tox for testing.
 All submissions to the project must pass testing.
 To install these via pip use

 .. code-block:: shell